daxartio/taskline/docs/introduction.md

 If you want to delete a task from storage after handling, you can use `RedisJsonBackend` or `RedisBackend` with `autodelete=false` parameter.
 It's safe to use it only with one consumer.
 If you have more than one consumer, you can use distributed lock by redis.
 It's also named as [redlock](https://redis.com/glossary/redlock/).
 See [Distributed Locks with Redis](https://redis.io/docs/manual/patterns/distributed-locks/).

 Don't forget to delete a task explicitly from storage after handling.
-See `RedisBackend::delete`.
+See `Committer::commit`.

 It's experimental implementation.
 In the future, it will be implemented more comfortable way.